 Chameleon Colossus in Modern Sideboards

 While Chameleon Colossus is a strong, efficient creature, four mana creatures that don't have an immediate impact on the board don't see much play in Modern.
-But, fortunately for Chameleon Colossus, he has that protection against black going for him.
+But, fortunately for the Colossus, he has that protection against black going for him.
 As it turns out, most of the best removal spells in Modern are still predominantly black.
-So, has he found any home?
+So, has he found any home besides Elves sideboards?

-Red/Green Scapeshift decks began to adopt a single copy in the sideboard, as did Gruul Land Destruction and Tooth and Nail combo decks.
+Red/Green Scapeshift decks began to adopt a single copy of the Colossus in the sideboard, as did Gruul Land Destruction and Tooth and Nail combo decks.
 These seem like somewhat odd places for him to go.
-But, having 4 toughness means he's out of Lightning Bolt range, plus all of the other best removal - Dismember, Fatal Push, & Terminate - can't touch it.
+But, having 4 toughness means he's out of Lightning Bolt range, plus much of the other best removal - Dismember, Fatal Push, Terminate, etc. - can't touch it.
 All of these decks also depend on keeping a threat on the board, which Chameleon Colossus certainly is.
 Four mana to double his power and toughness is very doable in these decks.

 Plus, Protection from Black means that Chameleon Colossus can block major threat creatures like Death's Shadow all day.
 For what it's worth, the Colossus can also block Bloodghast, Gurmag Angler, and Tasigur, the Golden Fang, not to mention any other Black creature that sees play in Modern.
 So, just to have a fairly difficult to remove wall against big Black creatures is worth playing Chameleon Colossus in the sideboard of a number of Modern decks.

-According to EDHREC, Chameleon Colossus is played in over 3000 EDH decks.
+According to EDHREC, Chameleon Colossus is played in over 3400 EDH decks.
 Being a Changeling, it's not surprising that he's found his way into a number of tribal decks.
 The protection from Black also means that he's somewhat tricky to remove and also can block big Black creatures from getting through on the ground.
+Most recently, Chameleon Colossus has been picked up by popular Tribal Commanders such as Ayula, Queen Among Bears (obviously, Bear Tribal) and Morophon, the Boundless (all sorts of Tribal).

-The EDH deck that plays Chameleon Colossus the most is Reaper King.
+For years, the Commander deck playing Chameleon Colossus the most was Reaper King.
 This is somewhat unsurprising, since as a Changeling, he automatically counts as a Scarecrow, which Reaper King boosts by +1/+1.
 Reaper King also has another ability that whenever another Scarecrow enters the battlefield under your control, you destroy a target permanent.
 So, not only does the Colossus become a 5/5 for 4 mana, but he takes out a permanent when he enters.
 That makes him and any other Changeling an automatic play in the Reaper King deck.

 Kaseto, Orochi Archmage has also given Chameleon Colossus a home.
 Not only is the Colossus perfect for the Snake Tribal deck. but Kaseto can make creatures unblockable.
 If that creature is a Snake, Kaseto also gives it +2/+2.
 With the Colossus's ability to double his power and toughness, he can deal a whole ton of damage that can't be blocked.
 Ouch.